JhonMarin12/100-days-of-code/README.md

 # 100-days-of-code
-Troug this journey i will document my experience in 100 days of code python bootcamp.
+Throughout this journey, I will document my experience in the 100 Days of Code Python Bootcamp.

 status: Building 🚧